Onapsis/java_endpoint_analyzer/README.md

 * **-t**: Specifies which type of webapps are going to be downloaded/analyzed
 * **-d**: Specifies the path to the directory where all extracted files will be stored.

 Due to extraction being activated, information and credentials of the targeted SAP system must be provided.
 This information is gathered from *system_config.py* file.
-You must create this file filling the necessary data.
-A template file called *system_config.py.template* can be found in the main directory of the repository.
+You must create this file inside the **lib** directory, filling the necessary data.
+A template file called *system_config.py.template* can be found inside the **lib** directory.
 Feel free to make a copy of that file and start completing the necessary data.

 SAP's required information for extraction (*system_config.py*):
 * **SAP_HOST**: Destination.
 SAP server's host.